...

 https://doi.org/10.1016/j.mcna.2020.06.007

-This piece tries to answer the question: These are the questions that may be asked by professionals regarding new knowledge on the care for people with cognitive disabilities or on other fields.
-Overall, the target scientific paper was published in a magazine with the IF of 2.
+This piece tries to answer the question: These are the questions that may be asked by professionals regarding new knowledge on the care for people with cognitive disabilities or in other fields.
+Overall, the target scientific paper was published in a magazine with an IF of 2.
 46.

-The writers employed a structured approach in order to fill what they found to be a gap in the literature on how one might assess for cognitive disability.
-The method consisted in discussion with a number of sources, assessing the mental health of the individual using reliable measures, and considering various possibilities to assist.
-The findings provide support based on which it can be suggested that persons experiencing cognitive issues can benefit from changes in environment, social interactions and their behavior.
+The writers employed a structured approach to fill what they found to be a gap in the literature on how one might assess cognitive disability.
+The method consisted of discussion with several sources, assessing the mental health of the individual using reliable measures, and considering various possibilities to assist.
+The findings provide support based on which it can be suggested that persons experiencing cognitive issues can benefit from changes in the environment, social interactions, and their behavior.

-The proposed study is informative because it enlightens the doctors on various methods on how they can assist individuals with impaired cognitive ability, specifically in the evaluation procedures.
-As one of the study’s limitations, it is important to underline the fact that investigators employed ‘true diagnosis’ tools and structured method.
+The proposed study is informative because it enlightens doctors on various methods of how they can assist individuals with impaired cognitive ability, specifically in the evaluation procedures.
+As one of the study’s limitations, it is important to underline the fact that investigators employed ‘true diagnosis’ tools and structured methods.

 An improved review of these treatments, their benefits, as well as differences in the usage among the ethnic population, would be useful.
 The deterioration of the cognitive function that was discussed in this paper is crucial to the research area because it describes memory impairment in elderly individuals who experience sleeplessness.